 Thanks to our faithful donors and volunteers, there is no charge to view our exhibits.

-Click on the Sip & Savor History in the Events section and you can listen to some of the speakers’ videos
+Click on the Sip & Savor History in the Events section and you can listen to some of past speakers.

 Sip and Savor Social Hours begin at 4:00 p.m. with doors open for attendees at 3:45.
 Our speakers take the podium at 4:30.